Abdulrahim-M/telegram-db-helper/README.md

 ## Overview

-`telegram-db-helper` is a lightweight Telegram bot designed to interact with your database directly from Telegram.
-It allows users to search records, log messages,and export data—all from within a chat interface.
+`telegram-db-helper` is a lightweight Telegram bot built with [python-telegram-bot](https://python-telegram-bot.org/) to interact with your database directly from Telegram.
+By default, it is built with SQLite in mind, making it easy to set up and use locally.

+All database logic is contained in the `database` folder, so you can easily adjust it for other databases like MySQL or PostgreSQL if needed.

-The bot is ideal for small teams, admins, or anyone who wants to manage and query a database without leaving Telegram.
+The bot allows users to search records, log messages, export data, and manage templates—all from within a chat interface.
+It is ideal for small teams, admins, or anyone who wants to manage and query a database without leaving Telegram.

 ## Features